 An HIV nucleic acid test (NAT) is also known as an HIV RNA test.
 It can detect genetic material from the virus in blood.

 In general, NAT can detect the virus before an antibody or antigen/antibody test can.
-Most people have detectable levels of the virus in their blood within 7 to 28 days after contracting HIV.
+Most people have detectable levels of the virus in their blood within

 However, NAT is very expensive and is generally not used as a screening test for HIV.
-In most cases, a healthcare provider won’t order it unless a person has already received a positive test result from an HIV antibody or antigen/antibody test, or if a person had a recent high-risk exposure or has symptoms of acute HIV infection.
+In most cases, a healthcare professional won’t order it unless a person has already received a positive test result from an HIV antibody or antigen/antibody test, or if a person had a recent high-risk exposure or has symptoms of acute HIV infection.

-If the first test was conducted at home, a healthcare provider will draw a sample of blood to test in a lab.
+If the first test was conducted at home, a healthcare professional will draw a sample of blood to test in a lab.
 If the first test was done in a lab, follow-up testing may be conducted on the same blood sample at the lab.

-If the second test result is positive, a healthcare provider can help explain the treatment options for HIV.
+If the second test result is positive, a healthcare professional can help explain the treatment options for HIV.
 Early diagnosis and treatment can help improve the long-term outlook and reduce the chances of developing complications from HIV.